 Now while a good wallow is okay every now and then, you do need to shake that nasty crap off and bring all that awesomeness you have for writing, that passion and drive and enthusiasm for telling your story, to your writing space.

-Maybe you haven’t been chewing over some specific plot or scene, maybe you don’t know what to write but you want to write.
-To stay productive and get something done (other than just staring at that ceiling again waiting for the muse to show up)...keep your idea notes close.
+Maybe you haven’t been chewing on some specific plot or scene, maybe you don’t know what to write but you want to write.
+To stay productive and get something done keep your idea notes close.